SuperValou/SuperValou/README.md

 #### What's this?

-A little 3D wave-defense game where you have to shoot incoming ennemies to keep them away.
+A little 3D wave-defense game where you have to shoot incoming enemies to keep them away.
 If they get too close, they'll destroy the tower you're standing on, and once you end up on the floor, well... it's up to you to survive!

 #### Try it out
  - [Super Light Shoot](https://supervalou.itch.io/superlightshoot) on itch.io